 College students like to drink.
+This is proven by the number of fake IDs sold nowadays, and the need for Tennessee Fake ID to get to the high-quality and realistic level that it is now at.
 More specifically, college students like to drink too much: far more than is healthy for them or ideal for society.
 That generalization holds as true for students in Dublin as it does for those in New York, Berlin, or Moscow.
 For many of these students, unfortunately, alcohol abuse will have life-altering consequences, whether from a one-time drunken mistake or a lifelong struggle with addiction.
 In this context it is all the more crucial to find an approach that acknowledges the accepted social benefits of alcohol while promoting responsible consumption and individual accountability.
 The pursuit of this goal is severely impeded by those who would turn a blind eye to the realities of alcohol consumption.

 The relevance of this particular issue stems from a recent decision by the Union of Students in Ireland (USI) to withdraw support from the Drinkaware.ie initiative.
 For those unfamiliar with the program (or unable to draw logical conclusions from the title of a website), Drinkaware “promotes responsible drinking and finds innovative ways to challenge the national drinking culture to help reduce alcohol misuse and minimize alcohol-related harm.”
 A reasonable person would be forgiven for struggling to find a particularly objectionable word, phrase, or sentiment within that statement.
 It not only acknowledges the existence of a harmful national drinking culture, it seeks to actively challenge this culture to minimize the danger of alcohol abuse.
 For the USI, however, this position is not nearly radical enough.